Nir Bitton

-Nir Bitton (or Biton, ניר ביטון; born 30 October 1991) is an Israeli professional footballer who plays as a centre-back or as a defensive midfielder for Israeli Premier League club Maccabi Tel Aviv and Israel national team which he also captains occasionally.
+Nir Bitton (or Biton, ניר ביטון; born 30 October 1991) is an Israeli professional footballer who plays as a centre-back or defensive midfielder for Israeli Premier League club F.C.
+Ashdod.

 Early and personal life

 Bitton was born and raised in Ashdod, Israel, to a family of both Sephardi Jewish and Mizrahi Jewish descent.
 He was enlisted and served as a soldier in the Israel Defense Forces.